Hereford and Red Angus Heifers Recruited for Genomics Research

 - Number of heifers to be developed in 2020 (spring or fall)

-- Name of herd veterinarian
+- Name and contact information of herd veterinarian

 Hereford and Red Angus producers can also call Jared Decker at 573-882-2504 for more information.